arfazkhan/BFH-TRIO/README.md

   -Payment

 ## Libraries used
-  To develop this TRIO folowing libraries weere used exclusively throughout the project:\
+  To develop TRIO folowing libraries weere used exclusively throughout the project:\
     adobe_xd: ^2.0.0+1\
     flutter_svg: ^0.21.0+1\
     async: ^2.6.1